 It’s not just the stress.
 It can also be the feeling of disempowerment.
 “You’re there to escalate issues, but when you do, nothing is done about them.
 Compliance is a soulless job.
 You end up keeping your head down, collecting your money and destroying your principles,” one compliance professional told us.

 Finishing near the top on some surveys and further down on others, wealth managers and financial advisors deal with one particular vehicle for stress: they eat only what they kill.
 Wealth managers get fired nearly as often as they get hired.
-One WM who started five years ago said he is the only remaining member of his 30-person recruiting class still in the business.
+One WM told us that, after only five years, he was the remaining member of his 30-person recruiting class.
+The rest had left the business altogether to his knowledge.

-It’s a sales job, and your target is often friends and family.
-You start with a barely livable wage and you need to sell to remain employed.
-But, at its core, wealth management is a relationship business.
+It’s a sales job, and your target is often friends and family, further adding to the pressure.
+You start with a barely livable wage, typically a draw, and you need to sell to remain employed.

-“People seem to think that if you’re a private banker you sit on a pile of money and that keeps the money coming in,” says the anonymous private banker behind the Banker’s Umbrella blog and Twitter account.
+“People seem to think that if you’re a private banker you sit on a pile of money and that keeps the money coming in,” says one private banker.
 “They’re 100% wrong. -You have to build a book, once you can get together a book in excess of €100m, you can rest easier.”

 Any role that focuses on sales causes stress.
 Couple this with the fact that the job security and the ceiling on salary aren’t what they used to be, and institutional sales can be a grind.
 “As technology automates much of the function, there is simply less need for a human interface,” said Cohen.

 Is management consulting really a stressful career?
-Yes, if you’re working somewhere like McKinsey & Co. or BCG and you don’t like travel (Bain & Co. has a reputation for staffing people closer to their home office). – Management consultants typically travel a lot.
+Yes, if you’re working somewhere like McKinsey & Co. or BCG and you don’t like travel (Bain & Co. has a reputation for staffing people closer to their home office).
+Management consultants typically travel a lot.
+And not just overnight trips.
+Employees can be stationed at a client site for weeks and even months.
+A consultant who works at one of the Big Four accounting firms told us that, for one assignment, he travelled from his home in Florida to a hedge fund client in Connecticut every week for nearly three months, flying back home each weekend to be with his family.

 When Harvard Business School professors researched working conditions at leading strategy consulting firms in 2013, they found people who claimed to work 15 hour days and to sleep less than six hours a night.
 “There’s a correlation between success and the willingness to just put everything else aside and do a ton of work,” said one.